MECH2-at-Github/CaseWorks/README.md

      <img width="800" alt="Edge TM Post-Install" src="https://github.com/user-attachments/assets/ff1e1f10-4ee8-42dc-8f83-a451f3c56586" />

 2. Open [CaseWonks install](https://github.com/MECH2-at-Github/CaseWorks/raw/refs/heads/main/CaseWonks.user.js) and click the [ Install ] button.
 3. Install [Stylus](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne).
 (Ignore the fact that this is the Chrome store.
-Edge is a Chromium browser, so it will install and work.)
+Edge is a Chromium browser, so it will install and work.
+Do NOT install Stylus from the Edge store.
+It is not the same extension and will not work.)
 4. Open the [style install page](https://userstyles.world/style/27371/default-slug) and click the [ Install ] button to the bottom right of the image.
 On the next page, click the [ Install Style ] button in the upper left. <img width="600" alt="style sheet install" src="https://github.com/user-attachments/assets/ed4dd0cb-e03d-4315-8b43-5b5fc81ef9fc" />